CanKeles5/CENG502-Spring2023/Keles/Readme.md

 ## 2.2.
 Our interpretation

-@TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.
 The paper was easy to understand and covered the necessary details most of the time.
 Below we list a number of details that we werent able to find in the paper: